trtajim/trtajim/README.md

 An open source educational platform built to help HSC students access organized study resources, notes, and learning materials in one place.

-**Impact & Achievements**
 - 🚀 Reached **500+ users**
-- 🏗️ Designed, developed, and deployed the entire platform independently
+- 🏗️ Designed, developed, and deployed independently
-- 📖 Built a structured resource management system for educational content
-- 🎯 Created to improve accessibility to quality learning resources for students
+- 🎯 Built to improve access to quality educational resources

-**Built With**

-`Laravel` `Vue.js` `Inertia.js` `MySQL` `Tailwind CSS`

 ---